Shann285/VBEM/README.md

 estimation provides statistical and practical advantages over likelihood-based metheods, it is computationally demanding and time-consuming.
 This paper introduces an efficient regularized variational Bayesian expectation-maximization (VBEM) algorithm to accelerate the estimation of MNLFA models.

 The Data file folder includes five files.
-Nrstan26.R implements the MCMC method for the nonuniform model in the real data.
+Nrstan26.R implements the regularized MCMC method for the nonuniform model in the real data.
-NUvb.R implements our VBEM method for the nonuniform model in the real data.
-Urstan26.R implements the MCMC method for the uniform model in the real data.
-Uvb.R implements our VBEM method for the uniform model in the real data. b21f.csv is the final data file.
+NUvb.R implements our regularized VBEM method for the nonuniform model in the real data.
+Urstan26.R implements the regularized MCMC method for the uniform model in the real data.
+Uvb.R implements our regularized VBEM method for the uniform model in the real data. b21f.csv is the final data file.

+The VBEMNN1500LS file folder includes the regularized VBEM estimation procedure for the nonuniform model under the condition of N=1500, 20% DIF and small DIF.

+The VBEMUN1500LS file folder includes the regularized VBEM estimation procedure for the uniform model under the condition of N=1500, 20% DIF and small DIF.

 The rstanNN1500LS file folder includes the regularized MCMC estimation procedure for the nonuniform model under the condition of N=1500, 20% DIF and small DIF.

 The rstanUN1500LS file folder includes the regularized MCMC estimation procedure for the nuniform model under the condition of N=1500, 20% DIF and small DIF.

-The VBEMNN1500LS file folder includes the regularized VBEM estimation procedure for the nonuniform model under the condition of N=1500, 20% DIF and small DIF.

-The VBEMUN1500LS file folder includes the regularized VBEM estimation procedure for the uniform model under the condition of N=1500, 20% DIF and small DIF.